 Cultivating a growth mindset is a method to undo the self-worth equation.
 Not only does performance then cease to reflect one’s value as a person, but it is no longer a central concern.
 In a growth mindset, the only thing that matters is to learn, tackle exciting challenges, and improve.
 The path to move from a fixed to a growth mindset begins with changing one’s thoughts.
 Cognitive restructuring has proven to be effective in achieving this goal.

-Cognitive restructuring (Gesundheit!) is a psychological technique that aims to identify thoughts and correcting those that are unhelpful.
+Cognitive restructuring (Gesundheit!) is a psychological technique that aims to identify thoughts and correct those that are unhelpful.
 These kinds of thoughts are called cognitive distortions.
 Cognitive distortions are habitual ways of thinking that are inaccurate and negatively biased.
 They work like dirty glasses that cast a negative light on our perception of the world.

 Here are some examples of cognitive distortions:

-- All-or-nothing thinking: there is only success or failure, nothing in between (e.g., “I didn’t get straight As this semester; that means I’m a failure”).
+• All-or-nothing thinking: There is only success or failure, nothing in between (e.g., “I didn’t get straight As this semester; that means I’m a failure”).
 This kind of thinking is typical of perfectionists.

-- Overgeneralization: drawing broad conclusions from a single event (“I got dumped by my boyfriend; something with me is wrong, I can’t have a lasting relationship”).
+• Overgeneralization: Drawing broad conclusions from a single event (“I got dumped by my boyfriend; something with me is wrong, I can’t have a lasting relationship”).

-- Should statements: the thought that one should do something or be in a certain way (“I should have finished my thesis long ago”).
+• Should statements: The thought that one should do something or be in a certain way (“I should have finished my thesis long ago”).

-- Mental filter: focusing on the negative details and leaving out the positive ones (for example, paying attention only to criticism and not to compliments).
+• Mental filter: Focusing on the negative details and leaving out the positive ones (for example, paying attention only to criticism and not to compliments).

-- Disqualifying the positive: explaining positive events as irrelevant (e.g., “he complimented me to cheer me up, he didn’t really mean it”).
+• Disqualifying the positive: Explaining positive events as irrelevant (e.g., “he complimented me to cheer me up, he didn’t really mean it”).

-- Labeling: reducing a person (oneself or someone else) as one negative characteristic (e.g., “I’m a loser”, “he’s a jerk”).
+• Labeling: Reducing a person (oneself or someone else) as one negative characteristic (e.g., “I’m a loser”, “he’s a jerk”).

 If you are struggling with these kinds of thoughts and fear of failure and if you want to do something about it, I recommend that you read David Burns’ book “Feeling Good”.
 This book is a reference in the field of cognitive restructuring; it is easy to read and full of simple exercises to work with your own thoughts.
 It’s helped thousands of people overcome their fears and insecurities.
 It’s helped me so much!
 Maybe, can it also help you.